CMSC100-1S2526-EF2L/exercise-02-rmmendoza-stat/README.md

 [Q1] - What should you include in ReadMe.md?
 ---------------------------------------------------
 FULLNAME: RJ Franciz M. Mendoza

 DEGREE PROGRAM: BS Statistics

 LIVE WEBSITE LINK:

 STEPS ON HOW TO CREATE GITHUB PAGE:
+- I used VS Code to write my .html and .css code
+- I watched a YT tutorials, as well as followed the instructions found in the Exercise 02 materials

 KEY TAKEAWAYS FROM THIS EXERCISE: